AntoineBalaine/reaperConsole1/src/designDoc_TODOs.md

+MODIFY BROWSER LOGIC TO ACCOUNT FOR INSERTION POSITION IN THE CHANNEL STRIP I’d like to rely on the re-entrancy for this - which requires replacing whatever module for which we’re trying to select.
+-> browser replaces an fx
+-> reaper calls csurf
+-> mapstore checks existence of mapping
+-> if doesn’t exists, creates one
+-> dispatches an action to open the mapping panel

 WHAT TO DO WHEN THE RESOURCES FOLDER IS NOT FOUND embed the resources folder in the binary and create the files.

 SCROLLING THROUGH THE BROWSER WITH THE CONSOLE